 We stopped for lunch at one of the lower picnic tables to eat our packed lunch and then at the Eisenhower Mountain Picnic Area at the very top to eat raspberries and the yummy freshly baked cookies from our hotel lobby.

-Wilderness Loop Safety Cautions
+Wilderness Loop Safety Tips

 The Wilderness Loop hike is a popular, kid-friendly Palm Desert hike.
 The vast majority of families hiking here will not have any safety incidents, but here are a few safety tips for hiking in Palm Desert with kids: